 Gene tree to species tree reconciliation

 The resulting gene trees were used as starting trees for a gene tree to species tree reconciliation using Generax (v1.2.3) (Morel et al. 2020).
 The model used to compute the reconciliation was set to account for duplication and loss, but not transfer events.
 Both alternative species trees (ctenophore-first and sponge-first) were tested.
+The number of duplications and losses were extracted for each gene family and compared between ctenophore-first and sponge-first scenarios (see Supplementary Table X).

 Resulting reconciled trees were manually examined to trace the evolution of the genes of interest.
 The D. melanogaster and H. sapiens genes known to function in phototransduction were used to identify the orthogroups of interest and the duplication and loss events that characterised their lineages.
 Other subgroups within the gene families and their relationship with the orthogroups of interest were also identified.
 Comparison between the two alternative reconciliations with ctenophore-first versus sponge-first species tree provided a more comprehensive picture for the reconstruction of the evolutionary history of the gene families.